 Most loved projects

-Volunteer with a Monkey Rescue Center in South Africa
+Volunteer at a Penguin Rescue Center in South Africa

 Thailand is well known for its elephant sanctuaries, where the volunteer can help rehabilitate elephants and maintain their enclosures.
 Thailand also has beautiful white-sand beaches that require assistance to preserve their pristine condition.View projects